irena-flextool/flextool/README.md

 ### Connecting to IRENA FlexTool server

-Instruction will be added later
+Instruction will be added later.
+The interface is shown [below](#browser-interface-in-brief).

 <!---
 ### Setting up a local server